jayway/competence-development-patterns/README.md

 ### On planning and preparation

-For planned competence development sessions, there are several aspects to think about, including:
+For planned competence development sessions, there are several aspects to think about, for example:

 * Is there enough time to prepare?
 * Is there some low hanging fruit that can easily be shared?
 * Does the session belong to a certain theme (e.g. reactive programming)?
 However, sometimes it’s good to *not* have a theme.
 * Will everybody be able to understand the session?
 Too easy?
 Too hard?
 Could the session be divided into two - one for beginners and one for participants with more experience?
 * Making sure the schedule holds (having some fixed session length might help)
 * Think about food and coffee breaks
 * Due to a lot of factors, people sometimes need to leave ealier (i.e. maybe they need to pick up children at kindergarten), so it’s good be aware of that.